 Where will the Centers be based?

-CIFOR and ICRAF will continue to maintain their headquarters in Indonesia and Kenya, respectively.
-The strong relationships with our host countries are critical and allow both organizations to continue operating as they have, with the networks they have and with the cooperation and support of important global tropical forestry and agroforestry countries.
+CIFOR and ICRAF continue to maintain their headquarters in Indonesia and Kenya, respectively.
+The strong relationships with our host countries are critical; they allow both organizations to continue operating as they have, with the networks they have and with the cooperation and support of important global tropical forestry and agroforestry countries.

 What are the next steps?

-The merger became effective on January 1, 2019 with the establishment of a common Board formed of existing board members of both organizations.
-A new Executive Committee (ExCo) of the new Board has been formed comprised of members of the Executive Committees of the two Boards.
-The ExCo is charged with leading the development and implementation of governance matters, a single leadership team, unified policies, processes and systems over the next year.
+The merger became effective on 1 January 2019 with the establishment of a Common Board formed of board members of both organizations.
+A new Executive Committee (ExCo) of the new Common Board has been formed, charged with leading the development and implementation of governance matters, unified policies, processes and systems.